 5. In the XLS file created from the export, modify the Industry field for the Accounts you wish to update (notice since Industry is an Option Set, the values have been exported to the worksheet)

-NOTE: DO NOT CHANGE THE STRUCTURE OF THE FILE (NO NEW COLUMNS, ROWS, DELETION OF COLUMNS, ROWS, ETC.).
-You will also notice columns A – C are hidden in the worksheet; these are the unique fields needed to re-import your updates.
+DO NOT CHANGE THE STRUCTURE OF THE FILE (NO NEW COLUMNS, ROWS, DELETION OF COLUMNS, ROWS, ETC.).
+Especially relevant, notice that columns A – C are hidden in the worksheet; these are the unique fields needed to re-import your updates.

 6. Save your Excel file changes to a location on your computer that you can access